knuckleswtf/scribe-js/docs/documenting/documenting-api-information.md

 You can set whatever you want as the `extraInfo`.
 A good idea would be to tell your users where to get their auth key.

-The `useValue` field is only used by Scribe for response calls.
-It won't be included in the generated output or examples.
-You can specify a hardcoded value or a function that will be called during the response call.

-For more information, see the [reference documentation on the auth section](config.html#auth).
+For more information, see the [reference documentation on the auth section](../config.html#auth).

 ## Introductory text
 The `introText` key in `.scribe.config.js` is where you can set the text shown to readers in the "Introduction" section.
 If your text is too long to be put in a config file, you can create a `prepend.md` containing the intro text and put it in the `resources/docs` folder.